liquinlab/elm-smile/docs/datastorage.md

 <script>
 ```

-A more preferred way is to modify `src/stores/smilestore.js` to add new setter
-and getter methods for your data type.
-Setters are function defined under the
+You can also add custom setter and getter methods for your data type in
-`actions` property that can be called via `smilestore.action()` (if the method
-was named `action`).
-You can use these to modify the state.

-Similarly under `getters` you can define new properties that 'get' the value of
-the state.
-For example, consider one getter:
+`src/core/stores/smilestore.js`.
+For example, in that file

 ```js
 isConsented: (state) => state.data.consented
 ```

-returns the value of `state.data.consented`.
-In your component code then you
+which returns the value of `state.data.consented`.
+In your component code then
-call `smilestore.isConsented()` to check if the use has agreed to the consent
+you call `smilestore.isConsented()` to check if the use has agreed to the
-form yet.
+consent form yet.

 ## Automatically recorded data